 ABOUT ME

 Hello!
-I am a postdoctoral researcher in the Department of Psychology at Harvard University.
-My current research focuses on investigating the organization of large-scale human brain networks and their roles in higher-order cognitive functions, such as language processing, social inference and memory.
-By combining individual-focused neuroimaging with computational approaches, I characterize parallel networks and their functional specialization within juxtaposed regions across the cerebral cortex, cerebellum, striatum and thalamus.
-As part of this work, I recently developed the DU15NET atlases, a novel 15‑network parcellation that aligns with current understanding of human network organization.
-I also collaborate with clinicians to map networks within individual patients and use these personalized maps to inform improved neurosurgical and neuromodulation approaches.
+I am a postdoctoral researcher in the Department of Psychology at Harvard University and an incoming Assistant Professor at the University of Notre Dame, starting July 2026.
+My research focuses on investigating the organization of large-scale human brain networks and their roles in higher-order cognitive functions, such as language processing, social inference and memory.
+By combining within-individual neuroimaging with computational methods, I characterize parallel association networks and their functional specialization within juxtaposed regions across the cerebral cortex, cerebellum, striatum and thalamus.
+As part of this work, I recently developed the DU15NET atlases, a novel 15‑network parcellation that aligns with our current understanding of human brain organization.
+I also collaborate with clinicians to map individualized brain networks, using these personalized maps to refine neurosurgical planning and neuromodulation targets.
 Before joining the Buckner lab as a postdoctoral researcher, I completed my PhD at Fudan University and spent the final two years of my doctoral training as a joint PhD student in the Buckner lab at Harvard University.
-Outside the lab, I enjoy playing basketball, exploring local restaurants, and photographing birds.
+Outside the lab, I enjoy playing basketball, exploring local restaurants, and bird photography.

 Contact: